SK1Y101/PoketchFitbit/README.md

 Analogue Watch  - Shows the time again!

+Move Calc  - Shows how effective an attack will be

 Calendar              - Want to know the current date?

 Timer                   - Count down from up to 99 minutes.
 (Accuracy may vary)